Associate Professor of Economics

 He is an Associate Director of the ISU-Iowa Bankers Association Agricultural Credit School and an Academic Member of the Iowa Chapter of the American Society of Farm Managers and Rural Appraiser.
 He serves as Advisor to the ISU Center for Agricultural Law and Taxation, Chair of the ISU Farm Financial Stress Task Force, and past Chair of the North Central Farm Management Extension Committee.

 He has been recognized as the first Farm Foundation Agricultural Economics Fellow (2021), and has received the 2023 Outstanding Choices Magazine Article Award from the Agricultural and Applied Economics Association, the 2022 Dean's Citation for Extraordinary Contributions to the ISU College of Agriculture and Life Sciences, the 2021 ISU Office of the President Excellence in Remote Instruction Award, the 2020 ISU Extension and Outreach Creativity in Service to All Iowans Award, the 2019 Agricultural & Applied Economics Association Distinguished Extension Program Award, the 2018 ISU ANR Programming Innovation Award, and the 2015 ISU Extension and Outreach Impacting Iowa Award.

-Prior to joining Iowa State University, Dr. Plastina was Senior Economist at the International Cotton Advisory Committee in Washington, DC.
+Prior to joining ISU in 2014, Dr. Plastina was Senior Economist at the International Cotton Advisory Committee in Washington, DC.
 He graduated with a BA in Economics from the University of La Plata (Argentina) in 2000, and an MS in Statistics and a PhD in Agricultural Economics from the University of Nebraska-Lincoln in 2005 and 2007, respectively.